SapporoAlex/SapporoAlex/README.md

 ## About Me

+I have a background in education, and I can see the potential in utilising these skills in programming and working as a team to design and create ground-breaking programs and services.
 I love programming games, as well as web development, and I'm always eager to learn and explore new things.
-My journey in the tech world has been learning programming skills to create as teaching materials.
 I love working with a team to make big ideas a reality, but I am more than capable producing good work solo.

 ## 🌱 I’m currently learning